go-gorm/gorm/README.md

 // Set the maximum idle database connections db.SetPool(100)

+// By default, table name is plural of struct type, if you like singular table name db.SingularTable(true)

 // Gorm is goroutines friendly, so you can create a global variable to keep the connection and use it everywhere like this